KeeratKG/personal-website-academic/content/home/experience.md

   date_start = "2020-06-01"
   date_end = "2020-09-15"
   description = """
-  Project CoronaActionIndia: Developed an OpenAI gym environment from scratch as a basis for a novel RL pipeline to ensure fair distribution of Vaccines developed against Corona virus.
+  Project CoronaActionIndia: Developed an RL environment compatible with OpenAI gym from scratch as a basis for a novel RL pipeline to ensure fair distribution of Vaccines developed against Corona virus.
 Co-authored two publications, currently under review.
   """